pr0pz/obs-websocket-tester/README.md

 ### __Description__

-This tool gives you the ability to test the websocket connection to OBS Studio.
+This tool gives you the ability to test the websocket connection to OBS Studio.\
 Just download the HTML, connect to your OBS and start testing and playing around.

 Just a plain HTML file with some CSS and JavaScript is all you need:
-- No external dependencies loading (works offline)
+- Works only with [obs-websocket 5.x.x Protocol](https://github.com/obsproject/obs-websocket/blob/d5077fca03a47144f7c0eb81b5d3278186e31d59/docs/generated/protocol.md) (OBS >= 28.0)
+- The WebSocket connection is handled by the [obs-websocket-js package](https://github.com/obs-websocket-community-projects/obs-websocket-js) (amazing library)
 - No need to build any source files
-- Works with [obs-websocket 5.x.x Protocol](https://github.com/obsproject/obs-websocket/blob/d5077fca03a47144f7c0eb81b5d3278186e31d59/docs/generated/protocol.md) (untested with older versions)
-- The WebSocket connection is handled by the [obs-websocket-js package](https://github.com/obs-websocket-community-projects/obs-websocket-js) (embedded into the file, propz for the nice library) :)

 ![OBS WebSocket Tester Screenshot](https://github.com/pr0pz/obs-websocket-tester/blob/main/screenshot.gif?raw=true)